You'll love this easy Lentil Soup! It's ready in no time - no soaking lentils, and has a delicious flavor with tons of nutrients!

 Green lentils are a bit more peppery and require more cooking time.

 You'll most often find dried lentils on the rice and bean aisle in the grocery store.

 - Quick and easy - lentils don't require soaking; soup is ready in about 40-minutes!

 - Heart healthy - Lentils are legumes, which are naturally vegan, low-fat, low-cholesterol, low-fat and gluten-free

-- Affordable - this hearty soup makes about 8 cups for less than $10
+- Affordable - this hearty and easy lentil soup makes about 8 cups for less than $10

 - Flavorful - the carrots, bay leaves and nutmeg give this soup a delicious flavor!
 A little sweetness from the carrots with a nice savory addition from the bay leaves and nutmeg